-The Commission is satisfied that the draft rule will, or is likely to, better contribute to the achievement of the NGO compared to the current arrangements and the proposed rule by:
+The Commission is satisfied that the final rule will, or is likely to, better contribute to the achievement of the NGO compared to the current arrangements and the proposed rule by:

-- providing stakeholders with a better understanding of the current and expected supply and demand balance for gas in the east coast market; - making it easier for stakeholders to use the Bulletin Board as a central repository of information required to trade in gas services; - enabling AEMO to undertake more thorough data verification, which is likely to increase the accuracy of data published on the Bulletin Board; and - making it easier for new participants to enter the market.
+- providing stakeholders with a better understanding of the current and expected supply and demand balance for gas in the east coast market; - making it easier for stakeholders to use the Bulletin Board as a central repository of information required to trade in gas services; - enabling AEMO to undertake more thorough data monitoring, which is likely to increase the accuracy of data published on the Bulletin Board; and - making it easier for new participants to enter the market.

-Through the benefits above, the draft rule is likely to contribute to the long term interests of consumers by promoting more efficient investment in and use of gas services.
-Over time, the value derived from a more transparent gas market is expected to outweigh the mostly short term costs of this information being provided.
+Through the benefits above, the final rule is likely to contribute to the long term interests of consumers by promoting more efficient investment in and use of gas services.
+Over time, the value derived from a more transparent gas market is expected to outweigh the costs of this information being provided.

 The AEMC's work on this rule change request has been conducted in coordination with the ongoing East Coast Wholesale Gas Market and Pipeline Frameworks Review.
 A number of issues related to pipeline capacity trading and the Bulletin Board are currently being considered through this review, including issues relating to the Bulletin Board reporting and registration framework, compliance and cost recovery.
-The next formal opportunity for stakeholders to comment on these issues will be via submissions on the Stage 2 Draft Report, which will be published in December 2015.
+The Stage 2 Draft Report on information provision was published on 4 December 2015 and submissions are invited on that paper by Friday 12 February 2016.